-In this introductory episode of HeyLOVE, I lay out my mission statement for the show; to equip you with real tools through engaging content around the theme of building INTERDEPENDENT relationships- like I saw my Aunties doing in India.
+In this introductory episode of the show, I’ll introduce myself and touch on my mission statement for the show; to equip you with real tools through engaging content around the theme of building INTERDEPENDENT relationships- like I saw my Aunties doing in India.

 My favorite thing to talk about with friends is connecting in relationship; peering in (at self,) gazing up (at Spirit) and reaching out (to others.)
 These are the things I’m always talking about with my friends and family members, so it seems only natural to continue that conversation on the podcast.

 When I listen back to this first recording, I can’t help but chuckle-still trying to get used to the sound of my voice. (deep breath) I do love the theme music though.
 Blair had me list a few of my favorite songs from the only decade that ever mattered when it comes to music- the 70’s!
 He incorporated a funky bass line from one song, an electric guitar sound from another… I’m especially fond of the sitar sound he used, what with my being Indian and all….. 🙂